Shakeel Ahmad Bhat

 Shakeel Ahmad Bhat is a Kashmiri activist and former militant who has become a minor internet celebrity.
-In 2007, close-up images of him participating in protests in Srinagar were published in various international media outlets and became the basis of an internet meme, with several bloggers nicknaming him Islamic Rage Boy.
+In 2007, close-up images of him participating in protests in Srinagar were published in various international media outlets and became the basis of an internet meme, with several bloggers popularly nicknaming him Islamic Rage Boy.
 He has been written about in newspapers including the Times of India, Middle East Times, France 24, and The Sunday Mail.